ibrahimbmohammed/Payment-component/Readme.md

 ## Folder Structure & Design system

-As can be observed from the folder structure,the folder structure follows the atomic design principle, component a categorised as described below.
+As can be observed from the folder structure,the folder structure follows the atomic design principle, components are categorised as described below.

 ```
 components/atoms